lunfardo314/lunfardo314.github.io/overview/consensus.md

 </p>

 ### Conflict resolution
-Tl;dr: double-spend (conflict) in the UTXO ledger effectively means fork of the ledger state, two conflicting ledger states.
+**Tl;dr**: double-spend (conflict) in the UTXO ledger effectively means fork of the ledger state, two conflicting ledger states.
-Cooperative consensus resolves conflicts by choosing preferred ledger state while orphaning conflicting ones.
+There's no special mechanism for conflict resolution: cooperative consensus naturally resolves conflicts by preferring ledger state with bigger coverage.
+The conflicting ones (with smaller coverage) becomes orphaned.

-Transactions in the distributed UTXO tangle can conflict for various reasons and it is a common occurrence on the UTXO tangle.
+Transactions in the distributed UTXO tangle can conflict for various reasons.
+It is a common occurrence on the UTXO tangle.
-Ledger cannot contain conflicting transactions of double-spends of any output.
-Conflicts cannot be consolidated int the past cone of a vertex, each past cone in the UTXO tangle is  conflict-free.
+Ledger cannot contain conflicting transactions.
+Conflicts cannot be consolidated int the past cone of a vertex, each past cone in the UTXO tangle is enforced to be conflict-free.

 How does the *biggest ledger coverage rule* handles conflict situations?
-E.g. we cannot allow situations where sequencer **Blue** (see picture) cannot proceed with increased ledger coverage simply because both **Blue** and another sequencer, **Green**, accidentally spent the same output in their past cones.
+For example, we cannot allow situations where sequencer **Blue** (see picture) cannot proceed with increased ledger coverage simply because both **Blue** and another sequencer, **Green**, accidentally spent the same output in their past cones.
 This scenario would make the system vulnerable to attacks.

 <p style="text-align:center;"><img src="../static/img/conflict1.png">
 </p>

-The smart strategy for the token holder **Blue** is not to limit its options for the next chain transaction solely to the latest one. **Blue** can consider legitimate alternative fork points in the chain's past as long as they guarantee an increase in the current ledger coverage of the chain.
+The smart strategy for the token holder **Blue** is not to limit its options for the next chain transaction solely continuing the latest one. **Blue** may consider legitimate alternatives: fork points in the chain's past as long as they guarantee an increase in the current ledger coverage of the chain.

 Sequencer **Blue** will revert its chain state to a point where it does not conflict with the latest state of another sequencer **Green**, which has the larger ledger coverage.